Sign Up

 Capillary Sampling

-Hypoxemia results from lung disease or cyanotic congenital heart disease.
-Hypoxia may result from a number of factors, including heart failure, anemia, abnormal hemoglobin affinity for oxygen, and a decreased PaO2.
-The most common cause of hypoxemia is the mismatching of ventilation and perfusion.
-It occurs when the amount of blood perfusing an alveolus or fresh gas entering the alveolus is not adequate for gas exchange.
-Normally in the lungs, some alveoli are better ventilated than others.
-Clinically significant mismatching results when decreased ventilation or perfusion interferes with the ability of the lung to provide adequate gas exchange (ANN, 2020).
+Hypoxemia also can result from lung disease or cyanotic congenital heart disease (CHD) (Fraser, n.d.).
+Hypoxia can also result from a number of factors, including anemia, heart failure, a decreased PaO2, and an abnormal hemoglobin affinity for oxygen (Fraser, n.d.).
+However, the most common cause of hypoxemia is the mismatching of ventilation and perfusion.
+This mismatching occurs when the amount of blood perfusing an alveolus or when fresh gas entering the alveolus is not adequate enough for gas exchange.
+As is a normal occurrence in the lungs, some alveoli are also just simply better ventilated than others.
+Clinically significant mismatching will occur when decreased ventilation or perfusion interferes with the ability of the lung to provide adequate gas exchange (Fraser, n.d.).
+PaO2 of less than 45 to 50 mmHg is associated with dilation of the ductus arteriosus and constriction of pulmonary vasculature.
+Low PaO2s can be implicated in the cause of persistent pulmonary hypertension in the newborn (PPHN) (Fraser, n.d.).

-Hyperoxemia (PaO2 > 100 mmHg) should also be avoided, especially in the preterm infant, where high oxygen levels in the blood are associated with retinal injury.
-When interpreting neonatal PaO2s, it is important to identify whether the sample is pre-or post-ductal in its origin because of the potential impact of shunting across the ductus resulting in lower PaO2 in post ductal samples (ANN, 2020).
+Hyperoxemia, or a PaO2 of > 100 mmHg, should also be prevented, especially in the preterm infant, where high oxygen levels in the blood can be associated with causing retinal injury, primarily retinopathy (Türksever et al., 2021).
+When interpreting neonatal PaO2s, it is important to note whether the specimen is pre-ductal or post-ductal in its origin because of the likely impact of shunting across the ductus resulting in lower PaO2 in post-ductal specimens (Fraser, n.d.).

 pH7.35